-Guide Into Guitar Chord Diagrams
+Guide to Guitar Chord Diagrams

-There are a couple of types of guitar chord diagrams.
+There are a couple of types of guitar chord diagrams:

 1. vertically orientated